 To have an in-depth BitTorrent vs uTorrent analysis, we need to check what kind of average speeds these separate clients have.

-In order to do that comprehensively, we’ll do the pairs of speed tests on both desktop and mobile.
+To do that comprehensively, we’ll do the pairs of speed tests on both desktop and mobile.

 BitTorrent vs uTorrent speed test on desktop

-In order to test the speed of each torrent client (in other words, the most important BitTorrent vs uTorrent discussion), we decided to download a popular, totally legal torrent from the Vuze StudioHD Network:
+To test the speed of each torrent client (in other words, the most important BitTorrent vs uTorrent discussion), we decided to download a popular, totally legal torrent from the Vuze StudioHD Network:

 The file comes in at about 330 MB.
 Using BitTorrent, it took just under 3 minutes with an average speed of 3.3 Mbps: